mateothegreat/mateothegreat/README.md

 ### Hi there, I'm Matthew 👋 ✨

-I'm a Senior Software Architect and from New York, NY. 👨‍💻
+I'm a Principal Software Architect and from New York, NY. 👨‍💻

-When problems surface, I methodically turn them into opportunities.
+When problems surface, I **methodically** turn them into _opportunities_.

 My stewardship keeps me intensely rooted from ideation to code with the intensity for focusing on methodologies that maximize outputs and minimizes inputs.
 By setting into motion, a “mentoring is implied” culture in a self-governing environment influenced by the strict practice of agile principles, a center of gravity begins to form around the requirements.